Tk-brainCodes/AI-Pantry-Tracker/README.md

-Here's the updated GitHub README for your project, "Pantry Tracker":

----

 # Pantry Tracker - Manage Your Pantry with Ease!

 Pantry Tracker is a web application that helps you manage your pantry items efficiently.
 Keep track of your food inventory, monitor expiry dates, and upload images of your items for easy identification.